 How real is the skilled labor shortage?
-For the first time in modern history, there are more job openings than there are eligible workers to fill them.
-In fact, the state of Wisconsin could have a shortage of 45,000 workers by 2024, which could pose a major threat to businesses both big and small.
+In 2019, for the first time in modern history, there were more job openings than eligible workers to fill them.
+In fact, the state of Wisconsin projected a shortage of 45,000 workers by 2024, which posed a major threat to businesses both big and small.

-Many candidates are looking for greater work-life balance, and companies that adopt flexible work schedules and even shorter work weeks have reported that productivity actually increases.
-Revising your time-off policy doesn’t require an additional investment and you’ll be able to differentiate your company from many others.
+Many candidates are looking for greater work-life balance, and companies that adopt flexible work schedules and even shorter workweeks have reported that productivity actually increases.
+Revising your time-off policy doesn’t require additional investment and you’ll be able to differentiate your company from many others.
 Happier and more productive employees can also become talent magnets for your organization.

 The majority of job searches happen online these days, so ensuring a strong presence on recruiting websites is clearly a given.
 Don’t neglect other ways your company is represented, however.
 Your website needs to be attractive and demonstrate that your organization is forward-thinking.
 Clearly define what you do and who you serve.
 Feature employees in their element and have a strong careers page.
 Consider video highlighting your work environment and employees.

 Don’t forget social media.
 Not only should you reach out on social sites, but younger generations, especially, will rely on your social media presence — both positive and negative — to get a pulse on your culture and community involvement when doing their research.
 Potential employees will investigate multiple channels when considering where they want to work.

 3. Showcase your culture

 Help recruits envision themselves at your company and in your work environment.
 Throughout the hiring process — from your job description to the interview — talk about and demonstrate your culture.
 Better yet, let your employees talk about it and share why they love their work and the people they work with.
 Feature them in video testimonials and encourage them to post positive reviews on job recruiting sites.
 Don’t be afraid to toot your own horn.